Interactive Keynote Address

 Sheltered English Instruction

 The goal is to provide the teachers with the in-class support and on-the-job learning required to implement the training they have received to a high degree of fidelity.
 This is the follow-through that is critical to the success of professional development.
 It is a commitment to work closely with teachers to guide them on their journey to create truly inclusive learning environments.
 Interaction may include modeling, co-teaching, observations, and real-time feedback on strategic implementation in the classrooms.
-Occasionally, administrators may be invited to join so that they may sharpen the collective lens through which teachers are observed and expectations are aligned.

 Day One